losAnZe/Nayaymadad/design.md

-# Design Document: NyayMadad Legal OS
+# Design Document: Nayaymadad Legal OS

 ## Overview

-NyayMadad is a voice-first, multilingual legal assistance platform designed for Indian citizens.
+Nayaymadad is a voice-first, multilingual legal assistance platform designed for Indian citizens.
 The system architecture follows a client-server model with a React Native mobile application communicating with a Python FastAPI backend that orchestrates multiple AI services from Sarvam AI (India's sovereign AI platform).

 ### Design Prototype

-Explore the interactive design prototype: [NyayMadad Design Mock](https://nayaymadad.netlify.app/)
+Explore the interactive design prototype: [Nayaymadad Design Mock](https://nayaymadad.netlify.app/)

 This prototype demonstrates the user interface, user flows, and key interactions across all features of the application.